 Lay tiles in a row working away from the center line, being careful not to press too hard to make the putty to seep between the tiles.
 Use spacers space the tiles apart.
 Check to make sure tiles are level as you go.
 Wipe excess putty that can ooze up over the tiles for kitchen backsplashes.
 Allow the filler following manufacturer’s recommendations completely dry before applying the grout.
 Follow the manufacturer’s instructions for applying the grout.

-This gallery is about better homes and gardens kitchen backsplash ideas, kitchen backsplashes.
+This gallery main ideas better homes and gardens kitchen backsplash ideas, kitchen backsplashes.